andyjessop/crux/packages/query/README.md

 1. We don't want to immediately fire of another HTTP call if the components are mounted at similar times.
 2. We want to ensure that we keep one subscription even if the other is disposed.

-`@crux/query` keeps a record of the number of subscribers to a given subscription (note that `users.subscribe()` is a different subscription to `users.subscribe({ since: 1700 })`), and when that number of subscribers reaches zero, it starts a self-destruct timer for that slice.
+`@crux/query` keeps a record of the number of subscribers to a given subscription, and when that number of subscribers reaches zero, it starts a self-destruct timer for that slice.
 After 60 seconds (the default, configurable in the `options`), the data is cleared and the slice removed.
 If another subscription gets setup in that time, the self-descruct is cancelled.

 The self-destruct time can be configured in the resource options like so: